IanWhalen/mongodb-tools.com/_tools/morphium.md

 # supported operating systems (if applicable)
 environments:
-- Mac OSX
+- apple
-- Linux
+- linux
-- Windows
+- windows
-- all OS running Java

 # (optional) fully supported MongoDB versions that have been tested
 mongodb_versions: